dadleyy/vimfiles/README.md

 # vim files

-total work in progress
+my vim setup.

 ## setup

-clone into something link `~/src` directory and then use symlinks to:
+clone into something like `~/src` directory and then use symlinks to:

 ```
 $ ln -s ~/src/vimfiles/.vimrc ~/